Valsimot42/42_ft_printf/README.md

 <p align="left̨">

 * Do NOT implement the buffer management of the original printf().
-* Function has to handle the following conversions: `cspdiuxX%`
 * Command ar must be used to to create the library.
 Using the libtool command is forbidden.
 * `libftprintf.a` must be created at the root of repository.